 Critical and important outsourced functions and activities

 The Company receives a wide range of services from within the Group.
-Various claims handling and fulfilment activities, including travel claims handling, loss adjusting and property repairs are outsourced to companies outside the Group.
+Various claims handling and fulfilment activities, including loss adjusting and property repairs are outsourced to companies outside the Group.

 Jurisdiction of service providers